tararoys/params-naming-parsing-exercises/first_rspec_ever/Rspec_first_look.md

 ![](cruft.png)
 ![](more_cruft.png)

-This really annoys me.
+This annoys me.
 Here I am, looking at my first rspec message, and the important differences are repeated by two sections that appear to me to be exactly the same.
-This wall of text would not look nearly so intimidating if half of it wasn't actually there.
-Is this an rspec thing that developers actually tolerate, or is this something misconfigured?
+This wall of text would not look  so intimidating if half of it wasn't there.
+Is this an rspec thing that developers tolerate, or is this something misconfigured?

-If it's an rspec thing that developers actually tolerate, this developer is not going to tolerate it for very long.
+If it's an rspec thing, I am not going to tolerate it for very long.
 As soon as I get the skillz, I'm going to nuke the uneccesary parts.